-As part of the IP, Information and Innovation Group, our IT, Privacy and Data Security team brings strength and increased connectivity in today's information economy by developing a collaborative, cross-discipline practice focusing on data security, information governance, technology, and intellectual property services.
+As part of the IP, Tech & Data group, our IT, Privacy and Data Security team brings strength and increased connectivity in today's information economy by developing a collaborative, cross-discipline practice focusing on data security, information governance, technology, and intellectual property services.
+We have included below details of our key contacts around the world.
+Our global team consists of over 90 lawyers across our offices in Europe, the United States, Asia and the Middle East.